w3c/png/tools.md

 [Readme](https://github.com/sandflow/hdr4png/blob/master/README.md) and maintained at [sandflow/hdr4png](https://github.com/sandflow/hdr4png)

-This is a Python script to add a specific `iCCP` chunk to PNG.
+This is a Python script by Pierre-Anthony Lemieux to add a specific `iCCP` chunk to PNG to signal BT.2100 PQ usage.

 ## Checkers (read)